yhagio/tutorialedge.net/content/python/fetching-web-pages-python.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<p>In this tutorial I will be showing you how you can fetch the a webpage using the urllib2 python module.
-This is a relatively simple process that can be accomplished in 5 lines of code.</p>
+In this tutorial I will be showing you how you can fetch the a webpage using the `urllib2` python module.
+This is a relatively simple process that can be accomplished in 5 lines of code.

-<h2>The Imports</h2>
+## The Imports

-<p>To begin with we will need to import the urllib2 python module so that we can utilize it's functionality:</p>
+To begin with we will need to import the `urllib2` python module so that we can utilize it's functionality:

 ~~~py
 import urllib2
 ~~~

-<h2>Fetching a Website</h2>
+## Fetching a Website

 <p>Once we've imported all the appropriate python modules we can move onto fetching our desired webpage.
 For the purpose of this example we'll be fetching this webpage and we can do that like so:</p>